-National School Breakfast/Lunch Program guidelines all used for breakfast and lunch.
+The National School Breakfast/Lunch Program provides guidelines for breakfast and lunch served at school.
 Each family is encouraged to complete an application for free/reduced price meals.
 List all students in the household on the same application and include all pertinent information.
 Students are expected to pay for meals until the application has been processed.
 Notification of approval or denial will be sent once the application has been certified.
 Applications are available in the school office.

-Daily meal prices for the 2024-2025 school year are:
+Daily meal prices for the 2025-2026 school year are:

-Breakfast: \$1.70 full price
+Breakfast: \$1.80 full price